oracle/node-oracledb/doc/src/user_guide/aq.rst

 You can use AQ to send Database Object payloads by using :ref:`DbObject Class <dbobjectclass>` objects as the message.

-The message in this example is an object containing a name and address.
-To create a payload type and to start a queue, connect as the new ``demoqueue`` user and run:
+Before enqueuing and dequeuing messages, you need to create database object types, and create and start queues in Oracle Database.
+For example, connect as the new ``demoqueue`` user and run:

 .. code-block:: sql